aucontraire/holbertonschool-higher_level_programming/0x00-python-hello_world/README.md

 * 6-concat.py: print Welcome to Holberton School!
 * 7-edges.py: write a script that prints portions of strings
 * 8-concat_edges.py: print object-oriented programming with Python, followed by a new line
+* 9-easter_egg.py: write a script that prints “The Zen of Python”, by TimPeters